 Residential Burning Permits

 Residential burning is allowed by permit only and is only allowed within certain areas of the Enumclaw Fire Department district.
 Before proceeding with acquiring a permit you must verify your residence is located in an area where residential burning is allowed, click here to verify.
 Due to city ordinance, residential burning is prohibited within the city limits of Enumclaw.
-You may obtain a permit by completing the form below or by visiting our Headquarters Station located at 1330 Wells St, Enumclaw during business hours ONLY (Monday-Friday 7:00am-4:00pm).
+You may obtain a permit by completing the form below or by visiting our Administration Office located at 2884 Griffin Ave Suite-A, Enumclaw during business hours ONLY (Monday-Friday 8:00am-4:00pm).

 Permit Fee: $30/year (Age 60+ $15/year)

 Payment Type: Check or Credit Card

 - Burning is only allowed during daylight hours.